cloudflare/cloudflare-docs/content/workers/learning/how-the-cache-works.md

 As far as cache is concerned, the asset in the fetch is the asset that is cached which is `https://notexample.com/hello`, so if you would like to purge it, you need to purge `https://notexample.com/hello`.

-Purging the end user url, `https://example.com/hello`, will not work since that is not the url that cache sees.
-You need to confirm in your worker, which url you are actually fetching, so you can purge the correct asset.
+Purging the end user URL, `https://example.com/hello`, will not work since that is not the URL that cache sees.
+You need to confirm in your worker which URL you are actually fetching, so you can purge the correct asset.

 ### Purging assets stored with the Cache API